managedBlog/managedBlog.github.io/managed/_posts/2020-01-18-soft-skills-are-the-new-tech-skills-building-a-skill-set-to-excel-in-the-modern-workplace.md

   - Modern Workplace
 ---

-_This is my latest post on the challenges faced by IT pros in the Modern Workplace, where I examine how changes in technology and business impact Modern Endpoint Managers and other technical professionals.
-[The first post in the series can be found here](https://www.modernendpoint.com/managed/its-not-you-its-me-examining-our-role-in-transforming-endpoint-management)._
+<small>_This is my latest post on the challenges faced by IT pros in the Modern Workplace, where I examine how changes in technology and business impact Modern Endpoint Managers and other technical professionals.
+[The first post in the series can be found here](https://www.modernendpoint.com/managed/its-not-you-its-me-examining-our-role-in-transforming-endpoint-management)._</small>

 ![Roy and Maurice](https://managedblog.github.io/managed/assets/images/legacy/royandmaurice.jpg){: .align-center}